SlippingGittys-Discord-Themes/Espresso-Discord-Theme/README.md

 </details>

+## How to use 📖

+### Discord App

+* Use a Discord modification such as [Vencord](https://github.com/Vendicated/Vencord), [Openasar](https://openasar.dev/), or [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord) that allows for CSS injection

+### Discord Website

+* Use a CSS injecting extension such as [Stylus](https://github.com/openstyles/stylus), and then click [here](https://github.com/SlippingGittys-Discord-Themes/ProjectGarrison/raw/main/projectgarrison.user.css) and press "Install style".

 ## What is this theme?
 Project Garrison is a soft and fluffy Discord theme with a very liberal interpretation of Material Design guidelines.